Including and Excluding Files¶

 Lastly, the server policies might add rules.
 In our case we

-rules to not try to compress files which
+have primarily EXCLUDE.COMPRESS rules to not try to compress files which

-are already compressed like .zip
+are already compressed like .zip, .jpg and so on.

 We have no generic exclusions serverside for things like names of trashcan folders, Firefox caches, iTunes libraries, core files and so on.
 It is up to your organisation to select what is meant to go in backups and what isn't, especially across different operating systems, where one single filename might have vastly differing meanings.